-A LICENSE file should always be present and specify the license
+LICENSE file should always be present and specify the license

 overview of the changes in the code base for the latest versions.

 Depending on the project, your documentation might include some or all of the following components:

-Sphinx is far and away the most popular python documentation tool.
+Sphinx is far and away the most popular Python documentation tool.
 Use it.
 It converts reStructuredText markup language into a range of output formats including HTML, LaTeX (for printable PDF versions), manual pages, and plain text.